Kong/kongponents/docs/components/badge.md

 ### maxWidth

 Max width to apply truncation at.
 Works just like `max-width` property in CSS.
 Default value is `200px`.
+Content that's wider than value of this prop will automatically be truncated.

 <KBadge max-width="auto" appearance="warning">
   Very long text that should be truncated but isn't thanks to max-width="auto"